Brewers vs. Pirates Player Props Betting Odds

 Santana Stats

-- Santana has recorded 67 hits with 20 doubles, nine home runs and 33 walks.
-He has driven in 43 runs with six stolen bases.
+- Santana has 67 hits with 20 doubles, nine home runs, 33 walks and 43 RBI.
+He's also stolen six bases.

 Santana Recent Games